 - Cracks and crevices - you may notice an increase in gaps and holes in skirting boards, window sills.

-- Shed skin – as the silverfish life cycle progresses, they shed their skin.
-At the nymph stage, they are more likely to shed skin and the places where you can easily see it is the bathroom or the kitchen.
-But since it doesn’t happen in big quantities, the shed skin often gets mixed with general dust and dirt on in the house and goes unnoticed.
+- Shed skin - as the silverfish life cycle progresses, they shed their skin.
+At the nymph stage, they are more likely to shed skin and the places where you can easily see it in the bathroom or the kitchen.
+But since it doesn't happen in big quantities, the shed skin often gets mixed with general dust and dirt on in the house and goes unnoticed.

 - Yellow stains - this can be seen in places the silverfish have been passing through.
 Yellow stains can be found on books or near them, on papers, wallpapers, even your clothing, if you see such mysterious yellow stains appearing, be sure that there are silverfish involved.

 - Damages - since this type of pest feeds on adhesives and glue, you will see holes in places such as storage boxes and papers, wallpapers, books, linen, also they may attack your food- cereal, oats, flour.

 - Droppings - this is the sign of most pest infestations.
 With silverfish, their droppings are rather characteristic and can help determine if it is silverfish.
 Their faecal matter is black and spherical, looks like pellets, or pepper.
 You can find droppings near boxes or food or even books.

 What Do Silverfish Bugs Eat?

 - Paper materials;

 - Glue or book bindings;